-When you're kick-starting a Youth Participation project you need to consider why the partnership between adults and young people is important.
+When you're kick-starting a Youth Participation project you need to consider why the

 Young people can bring fresh new perspectives and creative, innovative energy - but they do not always need to be involved in projects that don't affect them.
-Remember, promote the event)

-Youth Participation works best when the project is real, means something to young people and they choose freely to be involved.
+Remember, Youth Participation works best when the project is real, means something to young

-3. Why will young people care about this?
+Why will young people care about this?
 What can they offer?

-(Eg. desire to make a difference, helping to
+(Eg. desire to make a difference, helping to promote the event)